oboberg/scheduler_config/README.md

-# opsim4_config
+# scheduler_config
-Home for configuration files that are used by OpSim version 4.
+Home for configuration files that are used by the LSST Scheduler.